 - Failure to warn of construction zones

 As you can see, there are numerous ways in which your claim might fall under the umbrella of “inadequate maintenance” in negligence law.
 All of these examples relate back to the notion that a property owner owes a duty to the world to act as “a reasonable person.”
-This means that he or she must maintain a premises in a safe condition that does not pose unreasonable risks of harm to the public.
+This duty means that they must maintain the premises in a safe condition that does not pose unreasonable risks of harm to the public.

 Liability for Inadequate Maintenance Accidents

-Determining liability in inadequate maintenance accidents is often the most difficult aspect of handling these cases.
-There are certain nuances in Illinois law that make premises liability claims complicated.
-For example, tenants are required to put a landlord on notice when a property requires certain repairs.
+Determining legal responsibility for inadequate maintenance accidents is often the most challenging aspect of handling these cases.
+Specific nuances in Illinois law make premises liability claims complicated.
+For example, tenants are required to put a landlord on notice when a property needs certain repairs.
 If a tenant is aware of a dangerous condition, fails to provide notice to a landlord and is subsequently injured, then he or she may not be able to recover any damages.
 An Illinois premises liability attorney can analyze your case to see whether you have a valid claim in light of nuances in Illinois premises liability laws.

 Speak with Illinois Premises Liability Attorneys Today

-Illinois premises liability attorneys at Rosenfeld Injury Lawyers welcome your questions, concerns and inquiries about your inadequate property maintenance case.
+Illinois premises liability attorneys at Rosenfeld Injury Lawyers LLC welcome your questions, concerns, and inquiries about your inadequately maintained property case.
 We are happy to spend time in reviewing the facts of your case to help you in this stressful time.
 Our lawyers work on a contingency fee basis, and this means that you do not pay any fees until there is some form of recovery in your case.